 Some studies have shown a lack of behavioral reactions to air gun noise.
-Herring exposed to an approaching air gun survey (from 27 to 2 km over 6 hours), resulting in single pulse sound exposure levels of 125 to 155 dB re 1 $\mu$ Pa-s, did not react by changing direction or swim speed (Pena et al., 2013).
-Although these levels are similar to those tested in other studies which exhibited responses (Fewtrell & McCauley, 2012), the distance of the exposure to the test enclosure, the slow onset of the sound source, and a strong motivation for feeding may have affected the observed response (Pena et al., 2013).
-In another study, Wardle et al. (2001) observed marine fish on an inshore reef before, during, and after an air gun survey at varying distances.
-The air guns were calibrated at a peak level of 210 dB re 1 $\mu$ Pa at 16 m and 195 dB re 1 $\mu$ Pa at 109 m from the source.
-Other than observed startle responses and small changes in the position of pollack, when the air gun was located within close proximity to the test site (within 10 m), they found no substantial or permanent changes in the behavior of the fish on the reef throughout the course of the study.
-Behavioral responses to impulsive sources are more likely to occur within near and intermediate (tens to hundreds of meters) distances from the source as opposed to far distances (thousands of meters) (Popper et al., 2014).
+The same research group in the Netherlands also exposed cod to playbacks of an air gun in a large net pen (Hubert et al., 2020a).
+Unlike the study conducted in the North Sea, cod exposed in a net pen showed very little change in behavior or overall use of space within the net pen.
+Herring exposed to an approaching air gun survey (from 27 to 2 km over 6 hours), resulting in single pulse sound exposure levels of 125 to 155 dB re 1 μ Pa2s, did not react by changing direction or swim speed (Pena et al., 2013).
+Although these levels are similar to those tested in other studies that exhibited responses (Fewtrell & McCauley, 2012), the distance of the exposure to the test enclosure, the slow onset of the sound source, and a strong motivation for feeding may have affected the observed response (Pena et al., 2013).

-Unlike the previous studies, Slotte et al. (2004) used fishing sonar (38 kHz echo sounder) to monitor behavior and depth of blue whiting (Micromesistius poutassou) and Norwegian spring herring (Clupea harengus L.) spawning schools exposed to air gun signals.
+In another study, Wardle et al. (2001) observed marine fish on an inshore reef before, during, and after air gun surveys at varying distances.
+The air guns were calibrated at a peak level of 210 dB re 1 μ Pa at

+16 m and 195 dB re 1 μPa at 109 m from the source.
+Other than observed startle responses and small changes in the position of adult pollack (Pollachius pollachius), when the air gun was located within close proximity to the test site (within 10 m), they found no substantial or permanent changes in the behavior of the fish on the reef (including juvenile saithe and cod) throughout the course of the study.
+A similar study monitored several factors, such as species abundance, composition, behavior and movement patterns, over the course of several months (to capture long-term monitoring before, during and after exposure) as indicators of behavioral responses to a five-day seismic survey (Meekan et al., 2021).
+This study utilized multiple methods such as underwater baited cameras, tagging, and passive acoustic monitoring to understand each variable under investigation.
+Overall, the results suggested that there was little, if any, short- or long-term impacts on the demersal fishes from exposure to the full-scale survey.
+Unlike the previously described studies, Slotte et al. (2004) used fishing sonar (38 kHz echo sounder) to monitor behavior and depth of blue whiting (Micromesistius poutassou) and Norwegian spring herring spawning schools exposed to air gun signals.
 They reported that fishes in the area of the air guns appeared to go to greater depths after the air gun exposure compared to their vertical position prior to the air gun usage.
 Moreover, the abundance of animals 30-50 km away from the air guns increased during seismic activity, suggesting that migrating fish left the zone of seismic activity and did not re-enter the area until the activity ceased.
 It is unlikely that either species was able to detect the fishing sonar.
 However, it should be noted that these behavior patterns may have also been influenced by other variables such as motivation for feeding, migration, or other environmental factors (e.g., temperature, salinity) (Slotte et al., 2004).